-In order to obtain the highest QoR, ACE supports the ability to run multiple different implementations in parallel using Multiprocess.
-Multiprocess is available from the ACE GUI and is described in Multiprocess View (see page 117) (see also Running Multiple Flows in Parallel (see page 271) and Attempting Likely Optimizations Using Option Sets (see page 337) ).
+To obtain the highest QoR, ACE supports running multiple different implementations in parallel using Multiprocess.
+Multiprocess is available from the ACE GUI and is described in Multiprocess View (see page 122).
+Also Running Multiple Flows in Parallel (see page 297) and Attempting Likely Optimizations Using Option Sets (see page 368).

 Multiprocess batch mode provides the same functionality as the GUI, but can be run from the ACE Tcl console command line or by using an external Tcl script.
-The relevant Tcl command is run\multiprocess (see page 496).
+The relevant Tcl command is run\multiprocess (see page 538).